saylordotorg/course_cs403/Unit08.md

+---
+layout: default
+title: "CS403: Introduction to Modern Database Systems"
+course_description: "A study of database architecture and the components used in implementation.
+Topics include using the Structured Query Language, file structures and access methods, database modeling, design, and user interface,components of database management systems, and information storage and retrieval."
+next: ../Unit09
+previous: ../Unit07
+---
 **Unit 8: Introduction to SQL** <span id="8"></span> *Structured Query Language (SQL) is the main data definition language used for the creation and maintenance of databases.
 In this unit,* *we